 With solid dividends and growth potential, these real estate investment trusts are good investments.

 The following is an excerpt from the video series Dividend-Stock Deep Dive, hosted by Morningstar DividendInvestor editor David Harrell.
-David spoke with Morningstar analyst Kevin Brown, who focuses on real estate investment trusts.
+David spoke with Morningstar analyst Kevin Brown, who focuses on real estate investment trusts, or REITs.
 Watch the full interview.